sambow23/HP-ZBook-Firefly-14-G7-Hackintosh/README.md

 - Battery percentage
 - Thunderbolt
   * Tested with a CalDigit TS3 Plus, hotplug is working to some extent
-    * PCIe Ethernet doesn't seem to grab a link
+    * PCIe Ethernet sometimes causes kernel panics
     * The DisplayPort out has major performance issues (cursor updates at about 11fps)